Thinkofname/thinkofname.github.io/_drafts/may-change-log.md

 ---

 I thought I should start a little series of monthly blog posts to show progress on the game.
-This will also be a nice way for me to track my own progress on the project as well.
-This one will include a bit of april as well due to it being the first one in the series.
+This will be a nice way for me to track my own progress on the project as well.
+This first one will include a bit of april, too, due to it being the first one in the series.

 ## Introduction

-Since this is the first post I though I'd talk about what I'm doing.
+Since this is the first post I thought I'd talk about what I'm doing.

-I'm building a game called (currently) UniverCity, its a simulation game inspired by Theme Hospital.
-The player will manage a university: hiring staff, building rooms, managing student happiness etc. The game has been built with multiplayer in mind so that you can compete with your friends and potentially sabotage their university.
+I'm building a game called (currently) UniverCity, a simulation game inspired by Theme Hospital.
+The player will manage a university: hiring staff, building rooms, managing student happiness, etc. The game has been built with multiplayer in mind so that you can compete with your friends and potentially sabotage their university.
 The game is still very much a work in progress.

-I'm building the game in [Rust][rust-site] using SDL2 for window management/audio, OpenGL for rendering and LuaJIT for scripting.
-Its been a bit challenging so far because whilst I've written Rust code in the past I've never done anything on this scale (the same could be said about most other languages I've programmed in as well however).
+I'm building it in [Rust][rust-site] using SDL2 for window management/audio, OpenGL for rendering and LuaJIT for scripting.
+Its been a bit challenging so far because whilst I've written Rust code in the past I've never done anything on this scale (the same could be said about most other languages I've programmed in however).
-The only open source large Rust projects I currently know about are [`rustc`][rust-repo] and [Servo][servo-repo] however they are structured differently from a game-engine (although servo might be close but I strugle navigating its repo).
-I feel like my issues so far are due to a lack of experience rather than Rust however and I'll get better at handling this as I go on.
+The only large, open-source Rust projects I currently know about are [`rustc`][rust-repo] and [Servo][servo-repo], both of which are structured differently when compared to a game engine (servo might be close but I struggle navigating its repo).
+I feel like my issues so far are due to a lack of experience rather than Rust, however, and that I'll get better at handling this as I go on.

-Bar me running into a wall with some design issues Rust has been pretty pleasant to work in.
-Lots of small libraries I can use to handle so common tasks and `cargo` makes using these easy.
-The error messages for compile errors are great and getting better all the time, I've almost never found myself confused at one.
-I've been stuck on nightly for a while now but I'm one unstable feature away from stable (`retain_hash_collection`) but nightly breakages have been rare and when it has happened `rustup` makes it easy to rollback.
-I've managed to keep unsafe code to a minimum, the only exceptions currently are:
+Bar me running into a wall with some design issues Rust has been pretty pleasant to work in. `cargo` makes using small libraries to handle common tasks easy.
+The error messages for compile errors are great and getting better all the time; I've almost never found myself confused by one.
+I've been stuck on nightly for a while now but I'm one unstable feature away from stable (`retain_hash_collection`).
+Nightly breakages have been rare, though, and when it has happened `rustup` makes it easy to rollback.
+I've managed to keep unsafe code to a minimum; the only exceptions currently are:

 * Accessing components outside the ecs.

     I'm using my own currently but using [specs][specs] could solve this.
-(I started around the time specs/slightly before, so I ended up creating my own).
-    It can be done safely in some cases with my system but the unsafe method allows skipping a lookup per an entity which helps with performance (the unsafe methods are generally only used during rendering).
+(I started around the time specs came into being/slightly before, so I ended up creating my own).
+It can be done safely in some cases with my system but the unsafe method allows skipping a lookup per entity which helps with performance (the unsafe methods are generally only used during rendering).

 * Scripting

-    Whilst I've made a safe wrapper around luajit now a lot of my code still uses a `State` struct (below) to work around borrow issues.
+    Whilst I've made a safe wrapper around luajit now, a lot of my code still uses a `State` struct (below) to work around borrow issues.
-    This occured because before using a safe wrapper raw pointers were passed into lua hiding the borrowing issues and now its got to the point where changing it has become too hard.
-This is something I really want to fix because its one of the uglyest parts of my game's code but i'm at a loss at how to solve this nicely.
+    This occured because before using a safe wrapper, raw pointers were passed into lua hiding the borrowing issues; now it's gotten to the point where changing it has become too hard.
+This is something I really want to fix because its one of the ugliest parts of my game's code, but I'm at a loss at how to solve this nicely.

 ```bash